MicrosoftDocs/windows-dev-docs/windows-apps-src/style/acrylic.md

 ### Vertical acrylic pane

-For apps with vertical navigation, we recommend applying acrylic to the secondary pane containting navigational elements.
+For apps with vertical navigation, we recommend applying acrylic to the secondary pane containing navigation elements.

 ![App pattern using a single vertical acrylic pane](images/acrylic_app-pattern_vertical.png)